-- g.
-CPR should continue until no longer necessary. - h.
-Additional doses may be repeated within 2-3 minutes after the initial dose; however, under the normal circumstances, EMS should be on scene within that time. - i.
-Reversal of an opiate overdose may cause the following: - i.
-Projectile vomiting and/or violent behavior; - ii.
-The person may feel physically ill; - iii.
-The person may experience withdrawal symptoms, which can be unpleasant, but not life-threatening; - iv.
-The person may become agitated and upset due to the withdrawal symptoms coming off the high; - v.
-The person may have a seizure; - vi.
-The person may require an additional dose if the overdose re-occurs, Narcan wears off in 30-90 minutes: - j.
-Once EMS arrives on scene, they should be informed that Narcan was administered, the dosage, and the current condition of the patient; - k.
-Officers will encourage the person to be transported to the hospital; - 1.
+- 7. CPR should continue until no longer necessary. - 8.
+Additional doses may be repeated within 2-3 minutes after the initial dose; however, under the normal circumstances, EMS should be on scene within that time. - 9.
+Reversal of an opiate overdose may cause the following: - a.
+Projectile vomiting and/or violent behavior; - b.
+The person may feel physically ill; - c.
+The person may experience withdrawal symptoms, which can be unpleasant, but not life-threatening; - d.
+The person may become agitated and upset due to the withdrawal symptoms coming off the high; - e.
+The person may have a seizure; - f.
+The person may require an additional dose if the overdose re-occurs, Narcan wears off in 30-90 minutes; - 10.
+Once EMS arrives on scene, they should be informed that Narcan was administered, the dosage, and the current condition of the patient; - 11.
+Officers will encourage the person to be transported to the hospital; - 12.
 If it determined that a criminal investigation is required, the case will be assigned to the Criminal Investigative Unit.

-B. Reporting
+C. Reporting